-At Lee Enterprises we have assembled the top experts in renewable energy emerging technologies: waste-to-energy, pyrolysis, gasification, biobutanol, biochar, carbonization, torrefaction, and hydrothermal upgrading.
-In addition to our consultants, we maintain strategic partnerships and working relationships with the nation’s top alternative fuels professionals.
-Our number of consultants makes us the world’s largest bioeconomy consulting group, but it is our combined talent and expertise that makes us the best!
+Lee Enterprises Consulting has assembled a network of consultants with broad expertise in Emerging Technologies: waste-to-energy, pyrolysis, gasification, biobutanol, biochar, carbonization, torrefaction, and hydrothermal upgrading..
+In addition to these consultants, we maintain strategic partnerships and working relationships with the world’s top professionals, technologies, and businesses.
+Our number of consultants offers great breadth and depth as the premier Bio-economy consulting group with a team approach; and it is our combined talent and expertise that offers comprehensive project support and business advice.

 Meet Our Emerging Technologies Team